yanqianglilab/yanqiang-li-lab/people/index.md

   </p>

   <p class="small">
-    Dr. Li leads the laboratory with a primary research focus on urologic oncology and epitranscriptomics.
+    Yanqiang leads the laboratory with a primary research focus on urologic oncology and epitranscriptomics.
 His work integrates Nanopore direct RNA sequencing (dRNA-seq) with AI-driven computational approaches to develop high-precision detection tools for RNA modifications, including 2'-O-methylation, m6A, and A-to-I editing.
 He investigates the functional consequences of dysregulated RNA modification pathways in prostate cancer and other urologic malignancies, and develops integrative multi-omics pipelines to study RNA stability and post-transcriptional gene regulation.
 The long-term goal of the laboratory is to translate mechanistic insights into clinical applications, including RNA modification-based biomarker discovery and precision therapeutic strategies.
   </p>
 </div>